ZeroTraceAPI/Amulet-Utility-Plugins/.github/pull_request_template.md

 - [ ] The plugin loaded successfully in Amulet.
 - [ ] The changed settings or behavior were tested.
 - [ ] Normal default behavior was retested.
-- [ ] The export report was reviewed, when applicable.
+- [ ] The operation or export report was reviewed, when applicable.
-- [ ] In-game output was checked for conversion, storage, NBT, or item-frame changes, when applicable.
+- [ ] In-game output was checked for farm placement, conversion, storage, NBT, or item-frame changes, when applicable.

 Leave boxes unchecked when they do not apply, and explain any testing that could not be completed.